- Introduction: The Hidden Cost of "Sweating" Pipes

-In Malaysia’s year-end monsoon season, industrial plumbing and pipe systems face accelerated degradation due to high humidity (90%+) and thermal cycling.
-Moisture intrusion causes water vapor to penetrate insulation, leading to condensation on cold water lines and Corrosion Under Insulation (CUI).
-To maintain plumbing system integrity, maintenance teams must specify 316L pipe fittings and moisture-resistant barriers capable of withstanding the wet conditions in Petaling Jaya and Shah Alam.
+In Malaysia’s year-end monsoon season, industrial process piping and fluid systems face accelerated degradation from sustained humidity and thermal cycling.
+Moisture penetrates insulation, condenses on cold-service piping, and initiates Corrosion Under Insulation (CUI).
+To maintain process piping integrity, specify 316L pipe fittings and water-vapour barriers rated for the service envelope across Petaling Jaya, Shah Alam, and the coastal industrial zones.

 Introduction: The Hidden Cost of “Sweating” Pipes